hangrybear666/08-devops-bootcamp__jenkins/README.md

 4. Create environment files

-    Add an `.env` file in your repository's `node-app/` directory and add the following key value-pairs:
+    Add an `.env` file in your repository's root directory and add the following key value-pairs:
     ```
     SERVICE_USER_PW=xxx
     ```